githubnext/copilot-workspace-user-manual/vscode.md

 Generally these same commands are available in the Command Palette (F1 or Ctrl/Cmd+Shift+P) as well.

-The `...` context menu is also available for items in the plan when you hover over them.
-This context menu will allow you to edit, move, delete, or change them when needed.
+The `...` context menu is also available for files and items in the plan when you hover over them.
+This context menu will allow you to view the files, their changes, or edit, move, delete, or the list items as needed.

-### Natural language revisions
+### Natural Language Revisions

 You can also make revisions to the plan and implementation using natural language.
 This can be done for the entire plan as highlighted previously, or you can make targeted revisions to a file in the plan.
-You can even add a file to the plan and revise it in one shot.
+You can even add another file to the plan and revise it in one shot.

 To make file-level revisions easy, there are buttons in the upper-right of any open editor window for a file that can be part of the plan.